C. Hoare & Co: 19th century

 The bank was well known for its discretion; in 1825, William Christmas embezzled £1,000 from the bank to fund his affair with actress Louisa Chatterley.
-He was sentenced to be transported for 14 years and his father was asked to make good the bank's losses.
+He was sentenced to be transported to Australia for 14 years, and his father was obliged to honour the £1,000 fidelity bond he had posted when his son joined the bank.

 In 1829, the premises at Fleet Street were rebuilt; the new banking house was designed to accommodate the business and a private house.
 Following the Bank Charter Act 1844, many of the 4,000 or so private banks disappeared but Hoares remained, led by Charles Hoare, the last senior partner to continue the practice of having the bank named after him.

 After his departure, the bank was almost ruined through unsuccessful speculation and poor management by the senior partners, Henry and Peter Richard.
-Both were deeply religious but with differing views and took it in turns to run the bank, each being in charge for a six-month period.
+Both were deeply religious but with differing views, and took it in turns to run the bank, each being in charge for a six-month period.
 Their sons, including Charles Arthur Richard Hoare, also became partners and proved financially unreliable, placing the future of the bank in peril.

 20th century

-A revival of fortunes for the bank took place in the 20th century, with the early years seeing the credibility of the bank restored.
+A revival of fortunes for the bank took place in the 20th century, with the early years seeing its credibility restored.
 After the First World War, most of the remaining private banks were absorbed by larger banks, leaving Hoares as the only surviving independent.
 It was a partnership until 1929 when the partners formed a private unlimited liability company, in which they were the sole shareholders.